avidbots/flatland/docs/core_functions/model_plugins.rst

-7. If there are issues, check that PLUGINLIB_EXPORT_CLASS is used to export the plugin class, check spellings of classes, library files, plugin.xml XML tags, and file names to make everything is hooked up correctly.
+7. If there are issues, check that PLUGINLIB_EXPORT_CLASS is used to export the plugin class, check the spelling of classes, library files, plugin.xml XML tags, and file names to make everything is hooked up correctly.